Chart Color Schemes

 Health performance in Wacol is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Health data indicates significant health challenges in Wacol, with common conditions prevalent across both younger and older age groups.
-Approximately 49% of Wacol residents (~3,428 people) have private health cover, lower than the national average of 55.3%.
+Approximately 49% of the total population (~3,428 people) has private health cover, lower than the national average of 55.3%.

 Mental health issues and asthma are the most common medical conditions, affecting 11.2% and 9.8% of residents respectively.
-However, 64.0% of residents report no medical ailments, compared to 72.1% in Greater Brisbane.
-As of 2021, 8.2% of Wacol residents are aged 65 and over (573 people), lower than the 13.6% in Greater Brisbane.
-Senior health outcomes largely mirror those of the general population.
+About 64.0% of residents report no medical ailments, compared to 72.1% in Greater Brisbane.
+In Wacol, 8.2% of residents are aged 65 and over (573 people), lower than the 13.6% in Greater Brisbane.
+Health outcomes among seniors show similar challenges as the general population's health profile.

 Frequently Asked Questions - Health